Tigers vs. Mariners Player Props Betting Odds

 Torkelson Stats

-- Torkelson has hit safely in five straight games.
-In his last five games he is hitting .286 with two doubles, a triple, a walk and three RBI.
+- Torkelson will look for his seventh straight game with a hit in this contest.
+During his last 10 games he is hitting .268 with three doubles, a triple, a home run, four walks and six RBI.

 Torkelson Recent Games